Faster Delivery = Happy Users

 With the new Dynamic Delivery feature, emails aren’t stalled while they’re being scanned.
 Instead, recipients of an email get the chance to access the email’s text content immediately and are notified that the attachment is on its way, pending security approval.

-This provides great protection, especially when it’s used in addition to Microsoft’s take on MFA (Multi-Factor Authentication).
+This provides great protection, especially when it’s used in conjunction with Microsoft’s approach on MFA (Multi-Factor Authentication).
 Enterprises don’t always use MFA, simply because user adoption is poor due to the perceived inefficiency.
 This is why Microsoft enables conditional access policies that can dictate exactly when MFA is required.
 For example, employees on a company LAN could be allowed to skip MFA completely, whereas employees accessing the cloud over a phone could be required to go through MFA procedures each time.

 Understanding how end-user adoption works in the cloud era is key to success.
 It’s a different landscape.
 Whereas products like Outlook used to be completely re-hauled every three years, now the updates are quick and incremental.
 This requires a new protocol which requires a constant focus on the end-user perspective.